Ysbail/MiniProjects/readme.md

 ### [SQL](https://github.com/Ysbail/MiniProjects/tree/master/SQL)

 My labs with SQL.
-Database I am wrking with is this same as is the [Visualizing Earnings Based On College Majors](https://github.com/Ysbail/MiniProjects/tree/master/Visualizing%20Earnings%20Based%20On%20College%20Majors).
-This data relate to the relationship between the completed direction and the subsequent consequences, such as earnings or unemployment
+Database I am working with is this same as is the [Visualizing Earnings Based On College Majors](https://github.com/Ysbail/MiniProjects/tree/master/Visualizing%20Earnings%20Based%20On%20College%20Majors).
+This data relate to the relationship between the completed direction and the subsequent consequences, such as earnings or unemployment.

 ### [VisualizeGenderGap](https://github.com/Ysbail/MiniProjects/tree/master/VisualizeGenderGap)